-A deferred tax liability of 1.5 million euro has been recorded on the fair value of the in-process research and development acquired.
-Coretherapix has sufficient unused tax losses carried forward to absorb the impact of this deferred tax liability.
-(See note 22).
+A deferred tax liability of 1.5 million euro was recorded as per December 31, 2015 on the fair value of the in process research and development acquired.
+Coretherapix had sufficient unused tax losses carried forward to absorb the impact of this deferred tax liability.
+(See note 21)

-The contribution of Coretherapix to the consolidated statement of income amounted to 1.4 million euros losses and 2 thousand euros of revenues.
+As per December 31, 2015, the contribution of Coretherapix to the consolidated statement of income amounted to 1.4 million euros losses and 2 thousand euros of revenues.
 If Coretherapix would have consolidated from January 1, 2015, the consolidated statement of income would have included revenues of 0.7 million euros and losses of 2.5 million euros.